caraya/gulp-starter-2021/src/md-content/alternate-stylesheets-still a thing.md

 # Alternate Stylesheets: still a thing?

-Alternate styelsheets provide a mechanism for defining additional stylesheets that the user can select to apply to the site they are visiting, usually via the Vie menu.
+Alternate styelsheets provide a mechanism for defining additional stylesheets that the user can select to apply to the site they are visiting, usually via the View menu.

 In this post we'll talk about how to add alternate stylesheets to a site and show an example of how they work in Firefox.

-## How do you write them?
+## How do you write alternate stylesheets and include them in a page?

 Each alternate stylesheet is a complete and valid stylesheet.
 From the CSS perspective, there's no syntactic difference bewtween an alternate stylesheet and the primary one.